Tomifarmer/zimmporter-stack-doc/docs/getting-started.md

 docker compose up -d
 ```

-This starts the API, Celery worker, MariaDB, Redis, and MinIO.
+This starts the API, Celery worker, MariaDB, Valkey, and connects to an external S3-compatible store.

 Install and run the frontend: